Call for a free consultation

 Illustration of heartburn.

-If you or a loved one have been diagnosed with one or more of these cancers after taking Zantac regularly, call us at 800-796-1636 or submit your case details online and someone will contact you shortly.
+If you or a loved one have been diagnosed with one or more of these cancers in the last three years after taking Zantac for two or more years, call us at 800-796-1636 or submit your case details online and someone will contact you shortly.
 You pay nothing unless your lawsuit is successful and you receive compensation.

 Our attorneys have years of experience and a reputation for personalized, compassionate partnering with our clients.
 We also have access to the expertise, resources, and manpower to fully investigate your circumstances, file a lawsuit if appropriate, and help you seek the justice you deserve.